tingjennings/D3-Challenge/README.md

 3. Inside your local git repository, create a directory for the D3 challenge.
 Use the folder name to correspond to the challenge: **D3_data_journalism**.

-4. This homework utilizes both **html** and **Javascript** so be sure to add all the necessary files.
+4. This utilizes both **html** and **Javascript** so be sure to add all the necessary files.
 These will be the main files to run for analysis.

 5. Push the above changes to GitHub or GitLab.